 In May, I introduced a new series on the blogs, in which I spend a few moments each month highlighting all of the notable additions, releases and major happenings over at labs.kendoui.com.
 The goal is to keep you informed of the goings on over in that space, while also highlighting some of the excellent contributions coming from Kendo UI community members.

 If you were following along during the Kendo UI Q2 2013 release, you probably know that we launched a new tool, called the Kendo UI Bootstrapper, in Beta.
 Since the launch we, and by “we,” I mostly mean Mihai, have been hard at work on additional features, tweaks and improvements to the bootstrapper.
 If you’ve not yet downloaded the bootstrapper, head over to the docs to view an overview video and read the getting started guide.
 And, of course, since we’re sill in Beta, we’d love your feedback, issues and suggestions.

-npm install grunt-kendo-lint --save-dev
+npm install grunt-kendo-lint --save-dev and then defining the

 If your a vim user, you’ll be happy to hear that Derick created a plugin for you to use when working with Kendo UI and the great vim editor.
 Derick also wrote a blog post about the plugin, including a quick overview video, so be sure to check that and the project page out to get started with the plugin.

-gem update kendo-rails
+gem update kendo-railsand you’re off.

-bower update kendo-ui
+bower update kendo-ui.